Hannarong98/PGR301-Exam-Application/README.md

 Metrics
 ---
-* All measurements are done in controller classes
+* All measurements are done in controller classes with micrometer
 * And these can be found under `controller` package

 Available endpoints
 ---